Classification of Clifford algebras: Classification of quadratic forms

 Firstly, there are non-isomorphic quadratic forms of a given degree, classified by signature.

-Every nondegenerate quadratic form on a real vector space is equivalent to the standard diagonal form:
+Every nondegenerate quadratic form on a real vector space is equivalent to an isotropic quadratic form:

 where n = p + q is the dimension of the vector space.
 The pair of integers (p, q) is called the signature of the quadratic form.
 The real vector space with this quadratic form is often denoted Rp,q.
 The Clifford algebra on Rp,q is denoted Clp,q(R).

 A standard orthonormal basis {ei} for Rp,q consists of n = p + q mutually orthogonal vectors, p of which have norm +1 and q of which have norm −1.